doctorfree/MusicPlayerPlus/README.md

 ### Initializing the Beets library management system

+**[NOTE:]** Beets is NOT the now defunct music service purchased by Apple.
+It is an open source media library management system.

 MusicPlayerPlus includes the Beets media library management system and preconfigured settings to allow easy integration with MPD and `mpcplus`.
 Beets is an application that catalogs your music collection, automatically